Let’s have a talk.

 Finally, learning a language from native speakers will enhance your ability to hold real conversations.
 And that’s what you’re learning a language for, right?

 Since you’ll be able to speak more like a native and understand native-level speech, it’ll make it much easier to hold a real conversation without the intimidation factor.
 Not only that, going into a conversation with more confidence will make that conversation much more enjoyable.
+Although if you’re not quite ready to make the leap to speaking with a native, or if you want some practice listening to how they talk, FluentU has a wide library of videos that feature native speakers.

 Learn from the Best!
 8 Resources to Learn a Language from Native Speakers